 Get the app.
 All fee-based street parking is run by the same company.
-Get the Parking Kitty app to refill your parking instead of constantly running back out to get a new ticket.
+The Society Hotel Get the Parking Kitty app to refill your parking instead of constantly running back out to get a new ticket.

 Move it!
 Once you’ve stayed the length of the posted time, you have to move your car.
 If the spot is a 90-minute spot, you best believe you’ve gotta find a new one after 90 minutes.
 The parking wardens have been known to mark your tires, and can fine people who just replace the ticket instead of moving their vehicle.
 However, unlike most cities: you can stay parked in the same zone, so feel free to just roll into the spot in front of you.

 Lots are good.
 The parking structures and day lots with the Smart Park logo are city-owned, cost the same as meters, and are potentially even cheaper than street parking for longer periods of time.

 You can always get a meal at a bar.